filecoin-project/FIPs/FIPS/fip-XXX.md

 2. We also considered always burning funds.

 We settled on a boolean flag because neither option is strictly superior.
 Passing a flag forces the user to make an explicit decision.

+### Account Abstraction

+If we ever introduce account abstractions, accounts may want to "delete" themselves.
+It's unclear whether or not we even want to _allow_ this however, if we do, we'll run into an issue: the account will be refunded for any unused gas _after_ it has self-destructed.
+If a beneficiary is specified in `self_destruct`, this is less of an issue as the unspent gas can simply be sent to said beneficiary.

+However, I'm not particularly concerned about this for a few reasons:

+1. It's unclear whether or not we'll even allow this.
+2. This is already an issue even with the syscall as specified today as the beneficiary may self-destruct, leaving the FVM no place to send the refund from unused gas.
+3. Said refund will usually be negligible.

 ## Backwards Compatibility